Patrolman Charles Tilden Crooker

 Patrolman Crooker had served with the Quincy Police Department for 19 years.

-The names of every officer who died in the line of duty from the Spanish Flu will likely never be known, but ODMP researchers continue to uncover new cases as part of our mission to never forget the fallen.
+The names of every officer who died in the line of duty from the Influenza Pandemic will likely never be known.
+Still, ODMP researchers continue to uncover new cases as part of our mission never to forget the fallen.

 Bio